yujiri.xyz

 You do harm by creating alternatives

-In the free software world there is an attitude that making free software can never be a bad thing.
+In the free software world there's an attitude that making free software can never be a bad thing.
 There's an intuitive logic to it: if people don't need it, they can choose not to use it.
 They'll only use it if it benefits them.
 But this analysis is mistaken for several reasons.

 xkcd: Standards